rob467/landing-page/README.md

-# landing-page
+# Landing page
-This is a test project based on the landing page from the Odin Project (https://www.theodinproject.com/lessons/foundations-landing-page).
+This is a basic HTML and CSS (primarily flex) project based on the landing page project from the Odin Project (https://www.theodinproject.com/lessons/foundations-landing-page).

-Dog image attribute: Image by JackieLou DL from Pixabay
+Main dog image attribute: Image by JackieLou DL from Pixabay